21 Jan Ultimate Guide to Improving Your Overhead Squat

 Grip Width in the Overhead Squat

 Your grip width is an important consideration with the overhead squat.
-I typically start with the below test as it positions our grip at a position that easily translates into the best grip width for snatching.
-This test will place the barbell where it won’t smash the pubic bone in the snatch but is also wide enough to allow for good shoulder motion.
+I typically start with the below test as it positions our grip at a position that readily translates into the best grip width for snatching.
+This test will place the barbell where it won’t smash the pubic bone in the snatch but is also wide enough to allow for proper shoulder motion.

-From here we can adjust our grip width based on individual needs and comfort.
-For those with great shoulder mobility, a narrower grip width may add a little stability in their overhead position.
-For those with poor mobility widening can allow for more ease of movement.
-Ultimately, the above test is a great starting point where most athletes will be comfortable.
+From here, we can adjust our grip width based on individual needs and comfort.
+For those with excellent shoulder mobility, a narrower grip width may add a little stability in their overhead position.
+For those with reduced mobility, widening can allow for more ease of movement.
+Ultimately, the above test is a solid starting point where most athletes will be comfortable.

 Shoulder Positioning in the Overhead Squat